 |Mean absolute error (%) cover 2.0||7.0||10.3||5.8||2.8||6.7|

 |Root mean square error (%) cover 2.0||11.0||14.0||8.3||6.8||9.8|

 |Root mean square error (%) cover 1.0||11.8||14.9||9.9||8.5||10.6|

-A preprint describing the methods and evaluation results of cover 2.0 has been published in Methods in Ecology and Evolution..
+A manuscript describing the methods and evaluation of cover 2.0 has been published in Methods in Ecology and Evolution..

 Major version updates (e.g., 1.0 to 2.0) will be assessed on a two year cycle, and will occur only if there are significant changes, i.e., model changes, additional features, etc. The entire time period will be produced to ensure consistency.
 Previous major versions (e.g., 1.0) will be produced and maintained for a period of at least two years after updating.
 A major update will supersede a minor update.